Food-X-Technologies/puff-example/README.md

 Let us all aggree infrastructure is only there to serve the purpose; so anything we can do to reduce the problem is valued.
 Making it easy, and with less error helps improve availability; and those guilty oh-sshhhh moments.

+Also note worthy, is that we use [Jest](https://www.npmjs.com/package/jest) to unit test our paramaters files, so that we can ensure changes are noted by people developing new services.
+Using JavaScript to test json, makes a lot of sense; and is the reason why puff ended up being a Node.js runtime.

 # Example
 Convert yaml into Azure ARM parameters templates (json).
 - On GitHub: [puff](https://github.com/Food-X-Technologies/puff).